HigherOrderCO/Bend/docs/syntax.md

 ```

 The name `wrap` is bound inside a `with` block as a shorthand for `Type/wrap`,
-the equivalent as a `pure` function in other functional languages:
+and it calls the unit function of the monad, also called `pure` in some languages:

 ```python
 def Result/wrap(x):